Pavlova (Crisp Meringue Shell, Chewy Marshmallow Center)

 What You’ll Need

-To make things easier, I’ve divided my pavlova recipe into the ingredients for the pavlova and the ingredients for the topping.
-For the pavlova, you need just three things: egg whites, superfine sugar, and an acid like vinegar or a juicy lemon or lime.
+For the pavlova base, you need just three things: egg whites, superfine sugar, and an acid like vinegar or a juicy lemon or lime.
 I recommend measuring the egg whites and sugar by weight to ensure that you have exactly the right ratio.
-If you don’t have a scale, no worries!
+Don’t have a scale?
 I’ve included volume measurements too.

 How to Make Pavlova

-- Don’t open the oven door.
+• Don’t open the oven door while baking.
 Once the pavlova is placed in the oven, avoid the temptation to open the door.

 Serving Suggestions